-- (1) If the applicant or the owner of the patent has not observed the time limits specified in this Law in relation to the activities in the Patent Office and the direct consequences of the non-observance of the time limits is rejection of the patent application or consideration of the patent application to be withdrawn, or revocation of the patent, or loss of other right, the applicant or the owner of the patent may request the reestablishment of the relevant right by filing a request to the Patent Office. - (2) In accordance with Paragraph one of this Section, the request regarding the reestablishment of the right shall be filed within two months following the reason due to which the time limit was not observed is eliminated but not later than within a year following the end of the specified time limit.
+(1) If the applicant or the owner of the patent has not observed the time limits specified in this Law in relation to the activities in the Patent Office and the direct consequences of the non-observance of the time limits is rejection of the patent application or consideration of the patent application to be withdrawn, or revocation of the patent, or loss of other right, the applicant or the owner of the patent may request the reestablishment of the relevant right by filing a request to the Patent Office.

+(2) In accordance with Paragraph one of this Section, the request regarding the reestablishment of the right shall be filed within two months following the reason due to which the time limit was not observed is eliminated but not later than within a year following the end of the specified time limit.
 In accordance with Section 29, Paragraph one of this Law the request regarding the reestablishment of the right shall be filed within two months following the end of the relevant time limit.
-The request regarding the reestablishment of the right shall be considered as filed as of the moment when the State fee regarding the reestablishment of the right has been paid.
+The request regarding the reestablishment of the right shall be filed within two months following the end of the relevant time limit.
+The request regarding the reestablishment of the right shall be considered as filed as of the moment when the fee regarding the reestablishment of the right has been paid.

-- (3) If in the cases provided for in Paragraph one of this Section, reasons due to which the time limits have not been observed have been justified and the requirements of Paragraph two of this Section have been fulfilled, the Patent Office shall renew the right of the applicant or owner of the patent to the patent application or to the patent. - (4) Prior to the full or partial rejection of the request regarding the reestablishment of the right, the Patent Office shall notify the applicant or the owner of the patent in writing on the reasons for the full or partial rejection and invite him or her to file explanations in relation to the reasons of rejection within three months from the day of the receipt of the notification. - (5) The reestablishment of the right may not be requested if the time limit has not been observed determined: - 1) for the filing of the request regarding the reestablishment of the right (Paragraph two of this Section); - 2) for the payment of the State fee for the patent application (Section 28, Paragraph six); - 3) for the filing of the copy of the previous application (Section 29, Paragraph three); - 4) for the filing of the request regarding the change or addition of a priority (Section 29, Paragraph three); - 5) for the filing of an appeal (Section 39); - 6) for the filing of an opposition (Section 41); and - 7) for the filing of a request regarding the further processing (Section 45, Paragraph two). - (6) A person, who has utilised in good faith the invention for commercial purposes or carried out the necessary preparatory works for such a utilisation in the territory of Latvia following making the patent application public within a time period between the loss of the right in accordance with Paragraph one of this Section and the day when the notification regarding the reestablishment of the right was published in the Official Gazette of the Patent Office, is entitled to utilise this invention further on for commercial purposes to the extent planned during the period of preparatory works without any hindrance and without paying a remuneration to the applicant or the owner of the patent.
+(3) If in the case laid down in Paragraph one of this Section the Patent Office establishes that the term has been exceeded in spite of due care required by the circumstances having been taken and the requirements of Paragraph two of this Section have been fulfilled, it shall reinstate the rights of the applicant or owner of the patent to the patent application or patent.

+(4) Prior to the full or partial rejection of the request regarding the reestablishment of the right, the Patent Office shall notify the applicant or the owner of the patent in writing on the reasons for the full or partial rejection and invite him or her to file explanations in relation to the reasons of rejection within three months from the day of notifying the notification.

+(5) The reestablishment of the right may not be requested if the time limit has not been observed determined:

+1) for the filing of the request regarding the reestablishment of the right (Paragraph two of this Section);

+- 2) for the payment of the fee for the patent application (Section 28, Paragraph six); - 3) for the filing of the copy of the previous application (Section 29, Paragraph three); - 4) for the filing of the request regarding the change or addition of a priority (Section 29, Paragraph three); - 5) [19 November 2015]; - 6) [19 November 2015];

+7) for the filing of a request regarding the further processing (Section 45, Paragraph two).

+(6) A person, who has utilised in good faith the invention for commercial purposes or carried out the necessary preparatory works for such a utilisation in the territory of Latvia following making the patent application public within a time period between the loss of the right in accordance with Paragraph one of this Section and the day when the notification regarding the reestablishment of the right was published in the Official Gazette of the Patent Office, is entitled to utilise this invention further on for commercial purposes to the extent planned during the period of preparatory works without any hindrance and without paying a remuneration to the applicant or the owner of the patent.